 Welcome to the wonderful world of conversion optimization powered by Omniconvert.

-To do that, you need to LOG IN the application and click on the ‘Install‘ button in the header area:
+To install the tracking code, you need to LOG IN the application and click on the ‘Install‘ button in the header area:

 Or lower, on the ‘Click here‘ link: